savvy-coders/sc-curriculum/Section03-JavaScript/3-Homework.md

 One large thin crust pizza with sausage, onions, peppers, .
 Coming up!
 ...your pizza is cooking...
 Order up!
 Here's your large thin crust pizza with sausage, onions, peppers, .
 Enjoy!
-Welcome to The Pizza House, our toppings are: pepperoni, sausage, onions, peppers, One small thin crust pizza with mushrooms, banana peppers, .
-Coming up!
-...your pizza is cooking...
-Order up!
-Here's your small thin crust pizza with mushrooms, banana peppers, .
-Enjoy!

 {
   size: 'small',
   crust: 'thin',